Jeanette-codes/react-scaffold/README.md

 react-scaffold
 ```

-Give your component a name and a new file will be created with a style directory and less file with the same name.
+Give your component a name and a new file will be created with a style directory and a sass file with the same name.